 TCG's Research, Policy & Collective Action Department offers a variety of education-related programming and resources that give visibility to the work of the theatre education sector of the field and provides professional development to the education staff of TCG Member Theatres.
-Please contact Laurie Baskin, director of research, policy & collective action, or Gregory Cooper, education and collective action associate, with any questions about TCG's education-related activities.
+Please contact Laurie Baskin, director of research, policy & collective action, with any questions about TCG's education-related activities.

 TCG Education Survey and Related Resources

 Since 1999, Theatre Communications Group has surveyed our Member Theatres about their education programs.
-The results of the surveys are featured each year in an annual Special Report on Education.
-TCG also provides an online search tool, where the completed surveys of participating theatres can be viewed, and an online reporting tool that allows theatres to select specific search criteria and generate customized reports regarding demographics, staffing, programming, and other information related to education programs at TCG Member Theatres across the country.
-The search tool allows users to view completed surveys of participating theatres from the most recently available year (currently 2014); the reporting tool features data from Education Surveys spanning 1999–2014.
-Data from Education Survey 2015 will be available soon.
+The results of the surveys are featured in a periodic Special Report on Education.
+TCG also provides an online search tool, through which participating theatres' completed surveys from the most recently available year (currently 2016) can be viewed.
 An extensive, searchable database of student study guides published by TCG Member Theatres is also available online.

 TCG Special Report on Education

-Each year, TCG publishes a special report on education that provides a wealth of information about education programming at TCG Member Theatres.
+TCG publishes a periodic Special Report on Education that provides a wealth of information about education programming at TCG Member Theatres.
 The report is comprised of three sections: a narrative portion that offers voices from the field a platform from which to speak about a specific education-related topic; a presentation of the data from the annual TCG Education Survey, which focuses on programming, demographics served, and staffing; and education-related data from the annual TCG Fiscal Survey, including earned income, contributed income, and expenses.

-The TCG Special Report on Education 2015 (PDF) begins with a focus on the role of education programs in equity, diversity, and inclusion programming and initiatives, which represent a long-standing core value at TCG.
+The TCG Special Report on Education 2016 (PDF) begins with a focus on education and community engagement programs and department structures at a number of theatres.
 Reflections from staff at seven Member Theatres are presented in this report.
-They explore how education programs identify the stories that are told, collaborate with teaching artists who reflect the diversity of audiences and communities, purposefully design programs to embrace the country’s diversity, and focus programs on the diverse backgrounds of student participants.
-These narratives are followed by an analysis of data from TCG Education Survey 2015, in which 97 Member Theatres participated, and a presentation of education-specific data from the 198 Member Theatres that participated in TCG Fiscal Survey 2015.
+They explore definitions of “education” and “community engagement,” the similarities and differences between these two areas of focus, the choices that went into varying staff structures, and the collaborative nature of this work.
+These narratives are followed by an analysis of data from TCG Education Survey 2016, in which 96 Member Theatres participated, and a presentation of education-specific data from the 182 Member Theatres that participated in TCG Fiscal Survey 2016.

 An archive of previous TCG Education Reports is available here.